silasjustino/sjustino-page/readme.md

 - GitHub Avatar by API
 - Custom Animations
 - Link to LinkedIn, Github and Instagram
+- Button to Light/Dark Theme

 ## Ideas to improve

-- Button to change to Light/Both/Dark Theme
+- Transition to Light/Dark Theme